soumita654/fireducks-vs-pandas-benchmark/README.md

 ## 🤝 Contributing

-WFound a bug?
+Found a bug?
 Want to add more comparisons or improve benchmarks?

 ✅ Fork this repo